Ståle

 shapes that fit into the bone defect.

-cent containing mostly empty space that can be filled with new
+per cent containing mostly empty space that can be filled with

-large to make space not only for bone cells, but also for blood
+sufficiently large to make space not only for bone cells, but

-vessels that can bring in nutrients and oxygen and remove waste
+also for blood vessels that can bring in nutrients and oxygen

-they do not provide space for both bone tissue and blood vessels.”
+materials is that they do not provide space for both bone tissue

 Today: bone from cows and dead people